vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     endif
     let g:loaded_myplugin = 1

+Now you don't have to wrap the whole thing in a single `:if` block.

+### The question of mappings

-Should you include the mapping that uses the defined function in the plugin itself?
-Good question; it's up to you, but I like to think of vimrc as where the user-level choices go, and mappings would fall in that category.
+Should you include a mapping that uses a defined function in the plugin itself?
+Good question; it's up to you, and your plans for the plugin, but I like to think of vimrc as where the user-level choices go, and mappings would fall in that category.

 If you want to be thorough, and to keep some abstraction between what the plugin does and how it's called, you can use [`<Plug>` prefix][pp] mappings to expose an interface from the plugin file:

     function s:StripTrailingWhitespace()
       ...